What is Hapè Medicine

 Hapé is typically made from several Amazonian plants, but the core ingredient in most Hapé snuffs is Nicotiana rustica, a type of Amazonian tobacco also known as mapacho.
 This tobacco is much stronger than N. tabacum, tobacco found in cigarettes, and is commonly used in tribal rituals.

-It is a sacred, deeply healing, powerful, cleansing, and miraculous medicine that is produced by a very sacred and labor-intensive process from a variety of Amazonian medicinal plants, seeds, trees, leaves,, and other sacred ingredients by indigenous tribes from different South American countries – especially Brazil and Peru.
+In addition to tobacco, Hapé often includes alkaline ashes from other plants, such as cinnamon, tonka bean, clover, banana peel, or mint.
+However, many shamans keep the exact ingredients of their rapé a secret.
+Hapé is a sacred, deeply healing, powerful, cleansing, and miraculous medicine that is produced by a labor-intensive process using a variety of Amazonian medicinal plants, seeds, trees, leaves,, and other sacred ingredients by indigenous tribes from different South American countries, especially Brazil and Peru.

-Traditionally, Rapé is applied using a tool made of wood, bamboo or bone, from which it is blown gradually into both nostrils.
-Rapé can be applied to itself using a V-shaped tool named Kuripe: one end of which is inserted into the mouth and the other end into the nostril.
+Traditionally, Hapé is applied using a tool made of wood, bamboo, or bone, which is blown gradually into both nostrils.
+Rapé can also be applied using a V-shaped tool called a Kuripe, with one end inserted into the mouth and the other end into the nostril.